-□ Open the Device Security > Management Access > Server dialog, HTTPS tab. □ To create a X509/PEM certificate, in the Certificate frame, click the Create button. □ Apply the settings temporarily.
-To do this, click the ✓ button.
+□ Open the Device Security > Management Access > Server dialog, HTTPS tab. □ To create a X509/PEM certificate, in the Certificate frame, click the Create button. $\ \square$ Apply the settings temporarily.
+To d o this, click the 🗸 button.
 Restart the HTTPS server to activate Interface. e the key.
-Restart the server using the Command Line enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a https X.509/PEM Certificate. no https server To disable the HTTPS function. https server To enable the HTTPS function. ent Access > Server dialog, HTTPS tob Open the Device Security > Management Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the area.
-As an alternative, click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. □ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To copy HTTPS certificate from external non-volatile memory device.
+Restart the server using the Command Line enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a https X.509/PEM Certificate. no https server To disable the HTTPS function. https server To enable the HTTPS function. · rnally generated X.509/PEM certificate onto the device ent Access > Server dialog, HTTPS tab. our PC or on a network drive, drag and drop the ternative, click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. ☐ Apply the settings temporarily.
+To d o this, click the 🗸 button. enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To copy HTTPS certificate from external non-volatile memory device.